-Residencies can be a minimum of a weekend and a maximum of one month.
+Residencies can be a minimum of a weekend and a maximum of two weeks.
 Artists from federally recognized tribes may apply for up to six months.

 Residents will be required to participate in a minimum of one public program during their stay (open rehearsals, workshops, studio visits, lectures, or artist talks).

-Engaging with Shinnecock artists, east-end artists, and local art institutions is strongly recommended.
+Engaging with or researching Shinnecock artists, east-end artists, and local art institutions is strongly recommended before arrival.